Chuck5ta/WoWCreaturePathMapper/README.md

 # WoWCreaturePathMapper
 This can be used for plotting the paths of creatures and NPCs for World of Warcraft private servers.
 There are two parts to this tool:

 1) World of Warcraft Addon: CoordinatesRecorder

 2) Convert to SQL tool: WoWCoordsToSQLScript

 ### TOOL BUILT ON/WITH
 ---------------
 Programming language:

 WoW Addon: LUA script

 Convert to SQL tool: C#

-IDE: Visual Studio 2013
+IDE/Editors: Visual Studio 2013 and Notepad++
-Notepad++

 O/S: MS Windows 7